 I also write, edit, and create content for digital media companies/publications.
 My wheelhouse is pop culture, feminism, health, business, and tech.
 One of my favorite projects is a reported piece for The Daily Beast, in collaboration with National Geographic.
 For Folks Magazine, I wrote about a lifetime of migraines. with a little Oliver Sacks for context.
 For Healthline I wrote about strength training for women.
 The Elements of Style is my Bible.
+Currently, happily employed as an in-house SEO editor.
 Styles: MLA, APA, Chicago.

 Here’s a link to my commercial portfolio.

 As Project Editor for Angel’s Flight * literary west, I co-produced, with Michele Raphael (Founder), the first AFLW East Coast Salon at KGB on May 30th.Writers: Jennifer Baker, Alison Kinney, Ysabel Y. Gonzalez, Michael J Seidlinger, Tobias Carroll, and Marnie Goodfriend.
 Also in attendance, Rosanna Arquette and friends.

 My essay, “This Is How You Say Goodbye” was recently published by Longreads.
 I’ve been nominated twice for Best of the Web 2014 and 2016, a Pushcart Prize, winner of the Gigantic Sequins prize for fiction, and a finalist for the Glass Women Award.
 I also produced a reading series: BEDLAM: New Work by Women Writers at the infamous KGB/The Red Room in New York City with some insanely talented women; including Allison Wright, Tanwi Nandini Islam, Michele Raphael, Tiphanie Yanique and Christen Clifford.